spacecataz/sciprog_teaching/README.md

 To convert HTML to PDFs, Wkhtml2pdf is required.
-[Information on obtaining this software on different platforms can be found here.](https://wkhtmltopdf.org/downloads.html)
+[Information on obtaining this software on different platforms can be found here.](https://wkhtmltopdf.org/downloads.html) Jupyter-notebook and Jupyter-nbconvert (version 6 or above) are required for editing Jupyter notebooks and converting them to PDFs.
+If using pip to install nbconvert, use this syntax to enable webpdf formats:

+`pip install nbconvert[webpdf]`

 ## Generic Schedule